sztrzask/maklipsa.github.io/_posts/2017-02-02-Choosing-centralized-logging-and-monitoring-system.md

 I've heard about Microsoft's solution because of it's query language for logs

 **The good**

-- out of the box monitoring of sever and browser
+- out of the box monitoring of sever and browser (needs adding Google Analytics like script)
+- auto detected HTTP requests to Solr and SQL Server queries
+- 1 GB a month free
+- has data limits
+- has sampling
+- search allows to navigate to any windows (it is really helpful because it has a lot of features and subscreans)

+**The bad**

+- detection of application map did not work that great with Oracle database
+- UI is sometimes a bit slugish
 -

 ![Raygun](/data/2017-02-02-Choosing-centralized-logging-and-monitoring-system/raygun.png){: .logo}